-It's not often we find holiday suggestions for the adventure-inclined, but after seeing this luxury travel itinerary, we're starting to think that a ski trip is just what the doctor ordered.
-These are the fashion darling's favorite places in New Zealand to eat, sleep, shop, and stay.
+It's not often we find holiday suggestions for the adventure-inclined, but after seeing this duo's luxury travel itinerary, we're starting to think that a ski trip is just what the doctor ordered.
+These are the fashion darlings' favorite places in New Zealand to eat, sleep, shop, and stay.

-Cardrona: Sitting about an hour's drive outside of Wanaka, Cardrona is considered the most popular ski field in New Zealand.
+Cardrona: About an hour's drive outside of Wanaka, Cardrona is considered the most popular ski area in New Zealand.
 It has open runs all over the mountain, with a magical skyline view at every turn.

 Treble Cone: This is considered the South Island's largest ski area, and is famous for its long, uncrowded, groomed runs and views over Lake Wanaka.
 It's a steeper mountain, and therefore a real test of your abilities.
 You are literally on top of the world at Treble Cone, and the drive out is so breathtaking.